puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

 # alt_file = "C:\\Artifacts\\Amcache.hve"
 ```

-- `system` Defines what OS this collection targets.
-This example targets Windows
-  systems.
-This collection will only run with the Windows version of artemis
 - `[output]` Defines the output configuration
   - `name` The output name.
 This can be any string value
   - `directory` The directory where the output should be written.
 This example